-Feature article published by Cristian Rodriguez in Technology, Mind, and Behavior
+Feature article published by Cristian Rodriguez et.al. in Technology, Mind, and Behavior

 Editor: Richard Landers